Y-C-Li/lyc.github.io/_posts/2022-01-09-basics-of-jekyll.markdown

 1. Build A New Blog
 2. Start A New Post
 3. Watch Out the Font
-5. Push Your Post to Github
+5. Push Your Post to GitHub
+5. The Use of Chinese Language